tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 party of a TLS connection using data exported from that connection.
 It can be transmitted to the other party of the TLS connection at the application layer.
-The application layer protocol used to send the authenticator request SHOULD use TLS as its underlying transport to keep the request confidential.
+The application layer protocol used to send the authenticator request SHOULD use TLS or a protocol with comparable security properties as its as its underlying transport to keep the request confidential.
 The application MAY use the existing TLS connection to transport the authenticator.

 An authenticator request message can be constructed by either the client or the